MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Methods

-where $\mathbf{e}_i$ is a unit vector with 1 at the $i$-th component and 0 elsewhere.
+where $\mathbf{e}_\text{p}$ is a unit vector whose $p$-th element is 1 and 0 elsewhere.
 This operation modifies only the target component while keeping all others unchanged.
-If the change direction is negative, the unit vector is multiplied by $-1$. \item In each iteration, compute the ICA components of the current image as $\mathbf{y}_{\text{c}} = \mathbf{W}\mathbf{x}_{\text{c}}$. \item Compute the mean squared error (MSE) between $\mathbf{y}_{\text{t}}$ and $\mathbf{y}_{\text{c}}$ as the loss function. \item Perform gradient descent using the Adam optimizer to minimize the loss and update pixel values of the current image while keeping the CNN model parameters fixed. \end{enumerate}
+If the change direction is negative, the unit vector is multiplied by $-1$. \item In each iteration, compute the ICA components of the current image as $\mathbf{y}_{\text{c}} = \mathbf{W}\mathbf{x}_{\text{c},w}$. \item Compute the mean squared error (MSE) between $\mathbf{y}_{\text{t}}$ and $\mathbf{y}_{\text{c}}$ as the loss function. \item Perform gradient descent using the Adam optimizer to minimize the loss and update pixel values of the current image while keeping the CNN model parameters fixed.